Professional Corporation Definition

 What is a professional corporation?

-The general professional corporation definition is a corporation in which only individuals with state licenses to practice the same profession can own shares of the business.
-Some states allow individuals licensed in different, related professions to own shares of the same legal entity.
-These rules can vary from state to state, so it’s essential to speak to a legal professional about professional corporation rules in your state.
+A professional corporation (PC) is a business entity for licensed professionals.
+Some states allow individuals licensed in different, related professions to own shares of the same legal entity, while others require everyone to share the same certifications.
+These rules can vary from state to state, so it’s essential to speak to a legal professional about professional corporation regulations in your state.

 Professional Corporation Advantages

-With a professional corporation, you can ensure that all of your co-owners are well educated in your industry.
-You can also reduce financial obligations, such as self-employment taxes, in a professional corporation when compared to an LLC.
+With a professional corporation, you can ensure that all of your co-owners are well-educated in your industry.
+You can also reduce some financial obligations, such as self-employment taxes, in a professional corporation when compared to a professional LLC.

 Professional Corporation Disadvantages